 Biomedical engineering is an interdisciplinary academic program that offers students the opportunity to pursue a Biomedical Engineering specialization under Engineering Science that leads to a Bachelor of Science degree as well as a Bachelor of Arts in Biomedical Engineering.
 Students who enroll in either the BA or BS program will have the opportunity to follow one of two curricula options: electrical engineering or mechanical engineering.
-Students who enroll in either the BA or BS program will have the opportunity to follow one of two curricula options: electrical engineering or mechanical engineering.
+Students who enroll in either the opportunity to follow one of two curricula options: electrical engineering or mechanical engineering.
+Students who enroll in either the BA or BS program will have the opportunity to follow one of two curricula options: electrical engineering.